 For the reference ligands (citrate and NTA), the expected behavior was high concentration of dissolved ferric iron (Haas & DiChristina, 2002) and those results were observed when the ferric oxyhydroxide layer was present on steel surface.
 These ligands chelate iron using a different mechanism than the dioic acids, where they bind to ferric iron in a 1:1 ratio while the dioic acids bind in a three dioic acid to one ferric iron (3:1) ratio.
 This means that for every ferric iron ion solubilized, less citrate and NTA will be required, making it easier for them to chelate and remove ferric iron than with dioic acids.

 The results indicate that the ferric iron solubilization by dioic acids step of our proposed mechanism does occur and that their concentration is important to the dissolution of ferric iron.
 However, they also indicate that dioic acids do more than solubilize ferric iron.
 They likely also undergo adsorptive process and interact with the surface, which suggests that there is further complexity to this mechanism than was previously proposed.
-We have also learned that there is no direct relationship between the binding constant of the ligand and the amount of ferric iron that they solubilize in an aerobic and abiotic system, which means that the binding constant is not for evaluating the corrosion ability of these systems. dThe purpose of these experiments is to test the component of the mechanism that involves dioic acids csolubilizing ferric iron from the oxidized layer of the steel.
+We have also learned that there is no direct relationship between the binding constant of the ligand and the amount of ferric iron that they solubilize in an aerobic and abiotic system, which means that the binding constant, by itself under the conditions used in our experiments, is not an accurate parameter for evaluating the corrosion ability of these systems.

+Since dioic acids can adsorb to clean steel surfaces and protect them from oxidation and dissolution of the resulting ferric iron, it’s also important to examine how the dioic acids interact with steel surfaces already coated with a layer of ferric oxides.
+The purpose of these experiments is to test the component of the mechanism that involves dioic acids interacting with, and solubilizing ferric iron from the oxidized layer of the steel.

 Our results show that the ligands are capable of solubilizing ferric iron from the surface of an oxidized steel coupon (Figure 4.5).
 However, they solubilize approx. 1.5 times less ferric iron than what was observed in the clean steel experiments.
 The difference between the abiotic clean steel corrosion and the abiotic oxidized steel corrosion may be due to the different adsorption properties of the dioic acids for clean steel and oxidized steel.
-It has been shown that organic ligands adsorb differently on clean () and oxidized steel surfaces (Kuznetsov et al., 1996).
+It has been shown that organic ligands adsorb differently on clean (metallic) and oxidized steel surfaces (Kuznetsov et al., 1996).
 Oxidation of an iron surface changes the adsorption of organic inhibitor on surface.
 For example, it was shown that a “good corrosion inhibitor” might not adsorb on a clean steel surface, rendering it ineffective in medium (Kuznetsov et al., 2016).
 The exact opposite condition is possible where a “non-effective corrosion inhibitor” for a clean steel surface can exhibit corrosion inhibition in the presence of an oxidized layer on the metal surface (Kuznetsov et al., 2016).
 For our mechanism, this has implications that the presence of an oxide layer will affect the solubilization of ferric iron by causing adsorption of the organic ligand to the oxide.
-This will produce less soluble ferric iron available for respiration by the IRB in the next step of the mechanism. es of ligands on the corrosion of the oxidized steel sample osion.
+This will produce less soluble ferric iron available for respiration by the IRB in the next step of the mechanism.
+Linear polarization resistance (LPR) assesses the impact of dioic acid ligands on the corrosion of the oxidized steel sample by measuring changes in the corrosion potential (Ecorrosion) and the polarization resistance (Rp) of the steel surface as a function of ligand type and concentration.